 The numbers are worse for community colleges.
 According to the same study, only 5 percent of full-time students are able to earn an associate degree within two years.

 Most students must take classes during the summer and winter sessions as well.
 For these shortened semesters, online courses are often a better option for students than being in a classroom for five hours a day, four days a week.
 However, there is a lack of online classes for the winter session when it comes to the core general education math and English classes that all students looking to earn a degree must take.
-Opening online courses for core sections like math and English would help speed the process of moving students on to their next step in education.
+Opening online courses for core sections like math and English would help speed the process of moving students on to their next step in education, if you’re interested in online courses to extend your education, research online grad school resources.

 With Pierce’s winter schedule recently releasing, there seems to be a glaring omission.
 When it comes to the english classes required for general education (101, 102 and 103), there is only one section available online, a 101 course.
 Considering the fact that most students enrolled in winter were previously enrolled in the fall, opening up some more sections of the second English class needed could help speed the process.